... about Fringe Media ...

 Fringe Media was established in 2002 by Rene Bridges, a journalist and communication specialist who had over 40 years experience in publishing.
 With her partner Bevis England, himself a communicator with over 20 years experience in journalism, photogra[hy and public relations.
 Rene launched the company's flagship publication, the Titirangi Tatler, in December 2002.

-A free, monthly, A4 publication, the Tatler rapidly became a "must read" magazine because of its strong focus on its community and the people who live there.
-It has almost tripled its original circulation.
+A free, monthly, A4 publication, the Tatler rapidly became a 'must read' magazine due to its strong focus on its community and the people who live there, It has also tripled its original circulation.

 Rene passed away in November 2011, just as the 100th Tatler went to press.
 However, Bevis and the team Rene had built up continue to produce the publication, building on its past success to extend its reach, content, relevance and readership.

 In March 2012, the Titirangi Tatler was threatened with closure by Conde Nast, the owners of the UK Tatler magazine.
 The legal situation was far from clear and would have been expensive to resolve.
 Subsequent negotiations led to a stark choice: either continue to publish as the Titirangi Tatler (with our original masthead) or find a new name for the magazine.Since we had outgrown our original circulation area (Titirangi and its immediate environs) and were continuing to expand into other areas of West Auckland it was decided to go with a new name and The Fringe was born.

 When you're on the fringe you could be on the inside looking out or the outside looking in ...
 On the western edge of Auckland, we do both.
 Being on the edge defines much of what makes our communities so special.
 (And, of course, Fringe of Heaven is what Titirangi means.)

 The first Fringe was published in December 2012.

 The name is the only thing that changed.
 The magazine continues to be edited, designed and produced by professionals who between them have more than a century of experience in magazines, publishing and community communication.